jchartrand/zenodo-git-up/README.md

 Note that you can check overall progress by scrolling to the top of the page where a summary is shown:

 ![select](docs/images/summary.png)

+When all is done, the uploader will have:

+* created a new Zenodo DOI for each selected I.Sicily epidoc file
+* added the new DOI to the identifiers in the epidoc file
+* recorded that we changed the epidoc file by adding a change element to the revisionDesc
+* created a PDF of the inscription that includes images and bibliographic references
+* uploaded both the PDF and the epidoc file to Zenodo
+* saved the epidoc file back to the repository

+If you've run the uploader on a forked copy of the I.Sicily repository, you'll now want to submit a pull request to merge the changed epidoc files back into the main repository as explained above in * [Create a copy of the I.Sicily Repository](#create-a-copy-of-the-isicily-repository)